-In this work, we first presented DAFormer, a network architecture tailored for UDA and DG.
-It is based on a Transformer encoder and a context-aware fusion decoder, revealing the potential of Transformers for UDA and DG.
-Second, we introduced three training policies to stabilize and regularize UDA and DG, further enabling the capabilities of DAFormer.
-Third, we presented HRDA, a multi-resolution approach for UDA and DG that combines the advantages of small HR detail crops and large LR context crops using a learned scale attention, while maintaining a manageable GPU memory footprint.
+We first presented DAFormer, a network architecture tailored for UDA\&DG.
+It is based on a Transformer encoder and a context-aware fusion decoder, revealing the potential of Transformers for UDA\&DG.
+Second, we introduced three training policies to stabilize and regularize UDA\&DG, further enabling the capabilities of DAFormer.
+Third, we presented HRDA, a multi-resolution approach for UDA\&DG that combines the advantages of small HR detail crops and large LR context crops using a learned scale attention, while maintaining a manageable GPU memory footprint.

 Overall, DAFormer and HRDA jointly achieve unprecedented performances across 5 different benchmarks for synthetic-to-real UDA, day-to-nighttime UDA, clear-to-adverse weather UDA, and synthetic-to-real DG in street scene semantic segmentation.
 In particular, they reach 73.8 mIoU for UDA on GTA$\rightarrow$Cityscapes, 65.8 mIoU for UDA on Synthia$\rightarrow$Cityscapes, and 55.9 for DG on GTA$\to$Avg.\{Cityscapes,BDD100K,Mapillary\}, which is a respective major gain of +16.3/+10.3/+10.6 mIoU over previous state-of-the-art methods.